SalocinDotTEN/tawk-to-weather-app/README.md

 4. Copy the "Access Key"
 5. Add the key to your `.env` file as `VITE_UNSPLASH_ACCESS_KEY`

 **Note**: The Unsplash API is optional.
-If not configured, weather cards will use the default gradient backgrounds.
+If not configured, weather cards will use the default gradient backgrounds and may not display custom images.

 ## 🛠️ Development